milosdavidovic/codefreeze-blog/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 This approach was similar effect like TrySomething method and branching around Boolean value (Success) is still there.

-## Option (Maybe) objects
+## Option Objects

-**_The problem:_**
+Lets explain what is an issue here.
 We are invoking a method and expect some value to be returned.
-The problem here is that we are not sure if returned value will be null.
+The problem is that we are not sure if returned value will be null.
 It is certainly possible.
 So we have to protect our code with guard statements, or NullReferenceException will arise.
 This leads to a lot of if statements, but more importantly, every now and then someone will forget to check whether an object is null and the application could crash.

 The idea behind Option (Maybe) objects is to transform our object to a collection of objects of the same type implementing IEnumerable<T> interface and use the power of Linq to Objects to perform logic execution.
 Inside Option class, there are two constructors at our disposal.
 First accepts no parameters and it just creates an empty collection of objects.
 The other one is used in case we indeed have an object and it creates a collection with only one item.
 This Option class is now used to represent our object in the form of a collection and it will never be null.
 If the collection is empty, no action will be executed and without exception.
 Here is one simple example of the problematic situation: